johnpeterflynn/surface-texture-inpainting-net/README.md

 conda install pip
 ```

 Install packages from requirements.txt.
 This will also install necessary libraries such as OpenCV and Open3D.
-PyTorch Geometric (pyg) must be installed separately.
+PyTorch Geometric (pyg) however must be installed separately.

 ```bash
 pip install -r requirements.txt conda install pyg -c pyg
 ```

-To generate mesh simplification levels we utilize tridecimator during preprocessing.
+We utilize tridecimator to generate mesh simplification levels during preprocessing.
 Tridecimator is contained in our fork of [VCGLib](https://github.com/cnr-isti-vclab/vcglib) which is a submodule of this repository.

 ```bash